 Marion Coutts is an artist and writer.
-Her work has been exhibited widely nationally and internationally, including solo shows at Bluecoat Gallery, Liverpool, Chisenhale Gallery, London, and Yorkshire Sculpture Park.
-She has held fellowships at Tate Liverpool and Kettle's Yard, Cambridge.
-After the death of her husband, the art critic Tom Lubbock in 2011, she wrote the introduction to his memoir Until Further Notice, I am Alive.
-Her first book The Iceberg was published in 2014 to wide critical acclaim.
-The Iceberg won the Wellcome Book Prize in 2015.
-It was shortlisted for The Costa Book Award, 2014 and The Samuel Johnson Prize, 2014 and was a finalist in the US National Book Critics Circle Awards, 2017.
-In 2016 she was a resident writer at Cove Park.
-She is a Lecturer in Art at Goldsmiths College and lives in London.
+Her work has been exhibited widely nationally and internationally, including solo shows at Bluecoat Gallery, Liverpool, Chisenhale Gallery, London, Yorkshire Sculpture Park and Foksal Gallery, Warsaw.
+She has held fellowships at Tate Liverpool and Kettle’s Yard, Cambridge and was a Rome Scholar at the British School at Rome.
+Her first book, The Iceberg won the Wellcome Book Prize in 2015.
+It was shortlisted for the Costa Book Award, the Samuel Johnson Prize and was a finalist in the US National Book Critics Circle Awards, 2017.
+In 2018 she was the recipient of The Islands Arts Writing Residency, Fogo Island.
+Canada.
+In 2019 she was a Visiting Research Fellow at the Henry Moore Institute, Leeds.
+She is a Reader in Art at Goldsmiths and lives in London.

 Download CV [pdf]

 Marion Coutts: Aiming or Hitting, Tintype Gallery, London, March 10 - April 13 2017

 Andrew Solomon, the writer and academic whose books include Far from the Tree and The Noonday Demon, writes about The Iceberg alongside Paul Kalanithi’s When Breath Becomes Air in the New York Times.
 The Iceberg came out in the US in 2016 with Grove Atlantic as a Black Cat paperback.
 It has a terrific cover by Chip Kidd which you can view here - http://lithub.com/the-iceberg/# - along with an extract from the book.